Introduction

 Results

-• The group score improved the most in Disclosure and Reporting increasing by around two and a half percentage points, demonstrating the group’s commitment to communicating their management of Air Quality within their organisations.
+- The group score improved the most in Disclosure and Reporting increasing by just under six percentage points, demonstrating the group’s commitment to communicating their management of Air Quality within their organisations.
 We expect stronger Strategy and Policy as well as Embedding scores in the future as new KPIs are developed based on strong data collection and public feedback.

 IPC encourages posts to develop management of their contribution to air quality, such as participating in initiatives with government and NGOs that aim to improve air quality, particularly in urban areas, and developing policies that include explicit frameworks for achieving objectives, in line with global best practice.